mautic/developer-documentation-new/README.md

 # Mautic developer documentation

-This repository hosts the new developer documentation for Mautic on the [Read the Docs platform][ReadTheDocs].
+This repository hosts the new developer documentation for Mautic on [Read the Docs][ReadTheDocs].
 Builds take a few minutes to run before changes show on https://devdocs.mautic.org following the merging of a PR.
-Each PR has a GitHub Action which spins up a temporary environment for reviewing the changes.
+Each PR has a GitHub Action that spins up a temporary environment for reviewing the changes.

-If you're looking for the legacy developer documentation, please go to https://developer.mautic.org/ or the [GitHub repository][Legacy dev docs].
-This still exists because we have some changes which haven't yet been ported over to the new documentation here - if you'd like to help, please check the [contribution guidelines](.github/CONTRIBUTING.md).
+If you're seeking the legacy developer documentation, please visit the [GitHub repository][Legacy dev docs].
+The legacy repository is still available because some changes have not yet been transferred to the new documentation.
+If you'd like to contribute, please review the [contribution guidelines](.github/CONTRIBUTING.md).

 [ReadTheDocs]: <https://readthedocs.org>
 [Legacy dev docs]: <https://github.com/mautic/developer-documentation>

 ## Contributing 🤝

 Mautic actively encourages all kinds of contributions.
-For complete information on how to contribute to the Mautic developer documentation repository, please read the [Contributing Guidelines](.github/CONTRIBUTING.md).
+For complete information on how to contribute to this repository, please read the [Contributing Guidelines](.github/CONTRIBUTING.md).

 All contributors must abide by the Mautic [Code of Conduct](https://mautic.org/code-of-conduct/).